ds-civic-data/Emergency_response_time/documents/proposal.md

 Have the recent plantings been of the "right" type of tree?
 If not, how can planting efforts be improved?

 Is tree type related to location?
+How many trees (and what kinds of trees) are in low-income areas?

 ### Relevant work/resources